-(c) Time-frames for Issuance of Approvals by the Commissioner [.]
+(c) Time-frames for Issuance of Approvals by the Commissioner[.]

-[The Commissioner shall, no later than thirty days after the date of receipt of a request for his approval of] The commissioner shall make best efforts within available resources to process in a timely manner any variance [from] or alternative criteria request pursuant to [sections 22a-133k-1 through 22a-133k-3, inclusive, of the Regulations of Connecticut State Agencies, provide to the requester in writing] the RSRs.
-The commissioner shall, upon request, provide estimated time frames for any such review. [the Commissioner to (1) determine whether additional information is needed for him to evaluate the request; and (2) approve or deny a complete request.
+[The Commissioner shall, no later than thirty days after the date of receipt of a request for his approval of any variance from or alternative criteria pursuant to sections 22a-133k-1 through 22a-133k-3, inclusive, of the Regulations of Connecticut State Agencies, provide to the requester in writing] The commissioner shall provide estimated time frames for [the Commissioner to (1) determine whether additional information is needed for him to evaluate the] review upon request[;].[and (2) approve or deny a complete request.
 In addition, no later than one hundred and eighty days following adoption of said sections 22a-133k-1 through 22a-133k-3, inclusive, of the Regulations of Connecticut State Agencies, the Commissioner shall make available general estimated written time frames for the Commissioner to approve any variance or alternative criterion pursuant to these regulations, including estimated time frames for the Commissioner to (1) determine whether additional information is needed to evaluate the request; and (2) approve or deny a complete request.]
 In establishing estimated time frames pursuant to this subsection, the [Commissioner] commissioner shall take into account available resources, the complexity of the request, and the environmental and economic significance of the remediation[, and shall expedite any request associated with any voluntary remediation pursuant to section 22a-133x, 22a-133y or 22a-134a of the General Statutes].

-(d) Public Participation [.]
+(d) Public Participation[.]